WiscWebGroup/photoly/README.md

 ## Functionalities
 - Upload Photo / Video, and store them in folders
 - Attach a Photo / Video with a Gallery or a Tag
+- Share a Photo / Video using a share link, or a QR code
 - Automatic record photo's Exif information, including GPS location, Camera Model, Lens Model, ISO, Shutter, Aperture, etc.
 - Display a Photo Location Map
 - Search Photos based on various conditions